Godley/lanyon/_drafts/creating-a-kubernetes-operator-in-python.md

 Anyway, we mirror the 3 standard locations images come from in open source - the Docker Hub, Google Container Registry and Quay.
 In addition to that we have our core internal registry (just named internal), and we have some additional registries for specific streams of work which we need to mirror based on what that cluster is for.

-This poses an issue for which operators are probably the way to go - all the mirrors are made up of the same kubernetes resource types with slightly different variable input.
+This poses an issue for which operators are probably the way to go - all the mirrors are made up of the same Kubernetes resource types with slightly different variable input.
 Up until now we've maintained this issue using a template which we pump variables into in order to generate the new yaml, then bundle that together with everything else being deployed.

 The problem is that other teams maintain the "streamed" registries, and they need to be added to only specific clusters, so that means while they should be templated in the same way they can't form part of our baseline yaml that goes onto the cluster...I guess this part of the blog might be confusing without a picture of our deployment model, but hopefully you get the point.